cotter-museum-txt

 The Cotter Medical History Museum

-The Trust collects historic artefacts, photographs, books and documents relating to all aspects of health care: surgery, medicine, nursing, dentistry, laboratory and administration.
+The museum holds items belonging to The Cotter Medical History Trust founded by Christchurch surgeon, the late Pat Cotter.
+The collection included historic artefacts, photographs, books and documents relating to all aspects of health care: surgery, medicine, nursing, dentistry, pharmacy, laboratory and administration.
+A considerable asset is Pat’s collection of biographical notes on over 1,000 Canterbury doctors.

 In 2017 the Cotter Medical History Museum’s collection was designated as being of National Significance by the Museum of New Zealand, Te Papa Tongarewa.
-The Stephen Clark Microscope Collection in the public foyer of the University of Otago, Christchurch, is an outstanding exhibit.

 At the Isaac Conservation and Wildlife Heritage Trust’s Heritage Village The Cotter Medical History Trust has equipped a school dental clinic and a house with a 1940s doctor’s surgery, operating theatre and medical and nursing exhibits.